CICS-SDSU/STEMI-public/README.md

 Sanjeev P. Bhavnani,
 and Timothy Henry.

-This paper has been submitted for review in *Journal of the American Medical Informatics Association*.
+This paper has been submitted for review in *Journal of Biomedical Informatics*.

 > Combining cartographic mapping techniques and artificial neural networks permitted the transformation of the STEMI database into novel, two-dimensional visualizations of patient characteristics and outcomes.